skypjack/entt/docs/md/config.md

 to try to also modify these definitions, since there is no guarantee that they will remain stable over time unlike the options below.

-## ENTT_NOEXCEPT
+## ENTT_NOEXCEPTION

-The purpose of this parameter is to suppress the use of `noexcept` by this library.<br/>
+This parameter can be used to switch off exception handling in `EnTT`.<br/>
 To do this, simply define the variable without assigning any value to it.
+This is roughly equivalent to setting the compiler flag `-ff-noexceptions`.

 ## ENTT_USE_ATOMIC